Living Learning Experience

 All of our residence halls work to provide communities where student learning is enhanced by programming opportunities.
-The Office of Residence Life has worked with colleagues across the campus to develop unique opportunities that have even greater potential to increase student success.
+Residence Life & Housing has worked with colleagues across the campus to develop opportunities that have even greater potential to increase student success.

 There are three types of living learning environments available to meet these specialized needs:

 Living-Learning Communities (LLC) provide the opportunity to become part of a unique experience with programs and facilities to advance the interests of the community members.
 Each LLC is connected with a specific academic unit or department that provides support to the residents in these communities and direction for developmental activities.
 Current Living-Learning Communities include:

 - Bridge Experience – This LLC in Independence East is designed for students who have successfully completed the Associate of Arts Program.
 Bridge Experience programs are designed to connect students to University resources, provide social events, and allow students to explore additional career options.
 The following special programming is planned:

 - Mentoring programs with Residence Life & Housing staff and former Associate of Arts students.

 Please contact Trina Nocerino, Complex Coordinator at Nocerino@udel.edu or (302) 831-7079.

 - Transfer Community – A community in Ray Street C designed for students who are not new to college, but new to UD, this LLC aims to connect new UD students to the requirements and resources to be academically successful and provide social events to connect to the Blue Hen experience.
 The following activities are planned: